Martha Lane Fox: Honours and awards

-Lane Fox was appointed Commander of The Most Excellent Order of the British Empire (CBE) in the 2013 New Year Honours for "services to the digital economy and charity".
+Lane Fox was appointed Commander of the Most Excellent Order of the British Empire (CBE) in the 2013 New Year Honours for "services to the digital economy and charity".
 In February 2013 she was assessed to be one of the 100 most powerful women in the United Kingdom by Woman's Hour on BBC Radio 4.
 In the same month it was announced that she was to be created a life peer to sit as a crossbencher in the House of Lords.
-An she was also recognized as one of the BBC's 100 women of 2013.
+She was also recognized as one of the BBC's 100 women of 2013.

 On 25 March 2013, she was created a Life Peer as Baroness Lane-Fox of Soho, of Soho in the City of Westminster, and was introduced in the House of Lords the next day.
 On 29 October 2015, Lane Fox was ranked 15th on the Richtopia list of 100 Most Influential British Entrepreneurs.
 In February 2016, Lane Fox was elected a Distinguished Fellow of BCS, The Chartered Institute for IT, after being nominated by The Duke of Kent.

 In October 2019, Lane Fox was named by media and marketing publication The Drum, in association with the Futures Network, Innovate Her and WACL, as the most influential woman in Britain's digital sector from the past quarter of a century.
+She was elected an Honorary Fellow of the Royal Academy of Engineering in 2023.

 Arms

 Personal life

-Lady Lane-Fox lives in Marylebone, London, with her partner Chris Gorell Barnes.
+Lane Fox lives in Marylebone, London, with her partner Chris Gorell Barnes.
 Their identical twin sons, Milo and Felix, were born in 2016.
 In May 2004, she was severely injured in a car accident in the tourist resort of Essaouira in Morocco and was flown to England for treatment at John Radcliffe Hospital, Oxford, and later Wellington Hospital in London.
 She was discharged from hospital in December 2005.